Daryl Katz: Health issues

 In 2019, the Oilers Entertainment Group released a statement confirming that Katz has been suffering from a life-threatening, antibiotic-resistant bacterial sinus infection.
 Sportsnet hockey analyst John Shannon tweeted that Katz carried an IV bag around the clock during the Edmonton Oilers’ playoff run in 2017.
 He also underwent three surgeries in ten months to battle the infection which has a 50-50 survival rate, and his current prognosis looks positive.

 Allegations of sexual misconduct

 In early 2017, Katz was accused by Brazilian actress and model Greice Santo and her husband R. J. Cipriani of offering money to the former in exchange for sexual favors.
 Santo also denounced Michael Gelmon, Katz's cousin and associate, for defending him and threatening to end her career in Hollywood if she spoke about the case.

-In July 2022, Boston Ballet ballerina Dusty Button and her husband, defendants in a U.S. civil suit filed by Sage Humphries and six other ballerinas accusing the Buttons of sexual abuse, filed a counterclaim alleging that Katz paid Humpheries $75,000 in exchange for sexual favors.
+In July 2022, Boston Ballet ballerina Dusty Button and her husband, defendants in a U.S. civil suit filed by Sage Humphries and six other ballerinas accusing the Buttons of sexual abuse, filed a counterclaim alleging that Katz paid Humphries $75,000 in exchange for sexual favors.
 Humphries denied having had any sexual relationship with Katz.
 In August 2022, the couple voluntarily withdrew their claims against Katz; their lawyer issued an apology and requested that the court strike all relevant references from the record.